 All children need to feel safe before they can learn.
 It is our responsibility to ensure we provide a safe environment.
 This includes providing clear routines, structures, safe places and the presence of reliable and trusted adults.
-Creating a safe, calm and organised environment should reduce disruptive or negative behaviours and support our more vulnerable and neurodiverse pupils in particular.
+Creating a safe, calm and organised environment should reduce disruptive or negative behaviours.